Seasonley/esoo-babel-plugin/README.md

 [![Downloads][downloads-image]][npm-url]

 A babel-plugin for ES operator overload.
 Write the operator overload like **python**.

+(I try to create a [esoo-loader](https://github.com/Seasonley/esoo-loader) to fix the precision of calculations . )

 ## Usage